 Four mechanics have been arrested at this place, and taken to Manchester in custody.
-The names of three of them are Edward Williams, Alexander Braid, and Andrew Shores.
-The name of the fourth we have not yet learned.
+The names of three of them are Edward Williams, Alexander Braid, and Andrew Shores The name of the fourth we have not yet learned.
 What the charge against them is we can have no conception; unless it be the refusing to work for wage-reducing employers.
 It is rumoured that warrants are issued against others.

-HEYWOOD.
+PATRICROFT.

-The people of this locality are all out, not alone for vages, but also for the means of protecting their labour.
-Mr. P. M. Brophy addressed a meeting of more than the middle classes.
-All appeared to be impressed with the conviction that nothing short of an extension of - Manchester has during this day presented to the political rights to the working man can ever ameliorate
+The people of this locality are all out, not alone for wages, but also for the means of protecting their labour.
+Mr. P. M. Brophy addressed a meeting of more than 10,000 persons, amongst whom were a great number of the middle classes.
+All appeared to be impressed with the conviction that nothing short of an extension of Manchester has during this day presented to the political rights to the working man can ever ameliorate

 ROCHDALE.

-All the hands employed in mills and mines in this populous district are out.
-There has not yet been a
+All the hands employed in mills and mines in this breach of the peace.

 SMALL BRIDGE.
 Great efforts on the part of the Tories has been made in this village to bring the people in collision one with another during the past week, but all their efforts have been fruitless.
-The Orangemen belonging to two Royal Proclamation and a Proclamation from the were infuriated with drink, could be found disorderly; and in instances not a few, they were seen fighting
+The Orangemen belonging to two Lodges kept here were out in their robes, and a band of music, yet so cool were the people, and so determined to keep the peace, that none but the Orangemen, who a Royal Proclamation and a Proclamation from the were infuriated with drink, could be found disorderly: and in instances not a few, they were seen fighting

-LITTLEBOROUGH
+LITTLEBOROUGH.